nwchemgit/nwchem-wiki/VEM-Model.md

 `static dielectric constant`

 `dielecinf (real input)`
-optical dielectric constant which is set (by default) to the squared value of the solvent's index of refraction (see the keyword `soln`, but note that if the solvent is specified with the solvent keyword, the refractive index is set by the program without needing the user to supply it.)
+optical dielectric constant which is set (by default) to the squared value of the solvent's index of refraction<br>
+(see the keyword `soln`, but note that if the solvent is specified with the solvent keyword,<br>
+ the refractive index is set by the program without needing the user to supply it.)

 Solvent descriptors set by the program are based on the Minnesota Solvent Descriptor Database: